6.2. Calculate Cpk

 The diagram clearly shows that the overall average is too close to the upper specification.
 By taking the smaller of the two Z values, Cpk is always looking at the worst side, where the specification is closest to the overall average.
 Since it is looking only at half the picture, instead of dividing by 6 as in Cp, it is divided by 3.

 A Cpk value of one indicates that the tail of the distribution and the specification are an equal distance from the overall average, as shown below:

 A Cpk of less than one, as in the example, means that some of the data is beyond the specification limit.
 A Cpk greater than one indicates that the data is within the specification.
 The larger the Cpk, the more central and within specification the data.

-The above article is an excerpt from the "Capability Analysis" section of Practical Tools for Continuous Improvement.
+The above article is an excerpt from the "Operational definition" chapter of Practical Tools for Continuous Improvement Volume 2 Statistical Tools.

 Free monthly quality tips

 Subscribe to our free monthly newsletter, Quality eLine.
 It offers quality improvement information, quality training tips, statistical process control help, gage R&R information, and more.